Victor Albert George Child-Villiers, 7th Earl of Island of Jersey1

 Consanguinity Index=0.0%

-As a result of her marriage, Hon.
+From 19 September 1872, her married name became Child-Villiers.
+After her marriage, Hon.
 Margaret Elizabeth Leigh was styled as Countess of the Island of Jersey on 19 September 1872.
-From 19 September 1872, her married name became Child-Villiers.
-She held the office of Justice of the Peace (J.P.) for London.3 She was a Governor at Charterhouse School, Godalming, Surrey, England.3 She was invested as a Dame Commander, Order of the British Empire (D.B.E.).3
+She held the office of Justice of the Peace (J.P.) for London.2 She was a Governor at Charterhouse School, Godalming, Surrey, EnglandG.2 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1927.2 She wrote the book Fifty-One Years of Victorian Life.3

 Children of Hon.
 Margaret Elizabeth Leigh and Victor Albert George Child-Villiers, 7th Earl of Island of Jersey